-Grade 7, Reading Performance Level Descriptors Does Not Meet The student's overall performance in reading a variety of seventh grade materials does not meet the standard set for students in the seventh grade.
-Students performing at this level have difficulty demonstrating comprehension and showing evidence of a warranted and responsible explanation of literary, informational, and functional texts.
-Typically, they can identify the important elements of literature, such as theme, characterization, literary devices, and plot, but have difficulty explaining these elements.
-They may not demonstrate complete knowledge of organizational structures and textual features in order to obtain information or determine the author's purpose.
+Grade 7, Reading Performance Level Descriptors Does Not Meet The student's overall performance in reading a variety of literary and informational materials does not meet the standard set for students in the seventh grade.
+Students performing at this level have difficulty demonstrating adequate comprehension and making logical inferences from text.
+They have difficulty showing evidence of a warranted and responsible explanation of literary and informational texts.
+Students are just beginning to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
+Typically, they can identify, but usually have difficulty explaining, the important elements of literature such as theme, characterization, literary devices, and plot.
+They may not demonstrate complete knowledge of organizational structures and text features.
 Students performing at this level typically have difficulty determining word meanings through context.
-Students at this level demonstrate minimal skill in critically analyzing various forms of print, including electronic journalism.
-Meets The student's overall performance in reading a variety of seventh grade materials meets the standard set for students in the seventh grade.
-Students performing at this level demonstrate adequate comprehension and show evidence of a warranted and responsible explanation of literary, informational, and functional texts.
-They are able to recognize and explain literary techniques and elements, such as theme, characterization, and plot.
-They use the parts of nonfiction texts, such as organizational structures and text features, to obtain information and determine the author's purpose.
+They demonstrate a limited ability to interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, or analyzing how specific word choices shape meaning or tone.
+At this performance level, students may be able to make obvious comparisons between two texts.
+Meets The student's overall performance in reading a variety of literary and informational materials meets the standard set for students in the seventh grade.
+Students performing at this level demonstrate adequate comprehension and determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
+They are able to recognize and explain literary techniques and elements such as theme, characterization, and plot.
+They use the parts of nonfiction texts such as organizational structures and text features to obtain information and determine author's purpose.
 Students performing at this level understand and acquire new vocabulary by using context and word structure.
+They demonstrate adequate ability to interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, or analyzing how specific word choices shape meaning or tone.
+They understand text-related illustrations.
+In grade-appropriate text, they make comparisons between two texts.

-Students at this level are able to analyze various forms of print, including electronic journalism.
-They understand graphic features and technical directions in functional documents.
-Exceeds The student's overall performance in reading a variety of seventh grade materials exceeds the standard set for students in the seventh grade.
-Students performing at this level show clear evidence of a warranted and responsible explanation of literary, informational, and functional texts.
-They can explain and analyze literary techniques and elements of literature, such as theme, characterization, and plot.
-They apply knowledge of organizational structures and text features in nonfiction texts to obtain information, determine the author's purpose, and enhance understanding.
-Students performing at this level acquire new vocabulary using various strategies and are able to use that new vocabulary effectively in reading.
+The student's overall performance in reading a variety of literary and informational materials exceeds the standard set for students in the seventh grade.

+Students are consistently able to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
+They can explain and analyze literary techniques and elements of literature such as theme, characterization, and plot.
+They apply knowledge of organizational structures and text features in nonfiction texts to enhance understanding.
+Students performing at this level acquire new vocabulary using various strategies and then are able to use that new vocabulary effectively in reading.
 They consistently employ a variety of strategies for finding the meaning of new words and concepts.
-Students at this level make critical judgments about various forms of print, including electronic journalism.
-They can interpret and follow technical directions in functional documents.
+They demonstrate a consistent ability to interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, or analyzing how specific word choices shape meaning or tone.
+Students are able to use text-related illustrations and graphics to make connections and gain understanding of a text.
 They demonstrate a thorough understanding of grade-appropriate reading concepts and skills.
+They compare two texts and make distinctions between styles of writing and viewpoints.

-The student's overall performance in English/language arts does not meet the standard set for seventh grade students.
+The student's overall performance in language arts does not meet the standard set for students in seventh grade.